python/devguide/developers.rst

 Permissions History
 -------------------

+- Cheryl Sabella was given push privileges on February 19, 2019 by Brett Cannon, on the recommendation of Victor Stinner.

 - Lisa Roach was given push privileges on September 14, 2018 by Brett Cannon, on the recommendation of Raymond Hettinger.